Chain · Slavery & Abolition

 • Required any enslaved person freed by their enslaver to leave the Republic within two years

-Texas independence — and its annexation by the United States in 1845 — extended the slave territory to the Rio Grande.
-But Mexico never recognized the Rio Grande as the border (it claimed the Nueces River).
+Texas independence — and its annexation by the United States in 1845 — extended slave territory to the Rio Grande.
+But Mexico never recognized the Rio Grande as the border (it claimed the Nueces River instead).
 And regardless of which river was legally the boundary, Mexico continued to be free territory for any enslaved person who crossed it.

 The Southern Underground Railroad · 1836–1850